oscarotero/psr7-middlewares/README.md

 ### AuraRouter

 To use [Aura.Router](https://github.com/auraphp/Aura.Router) as a middleware.
-You need to use the 3.x version, compatible with psr-7:
+You need the 3.x version, compatible with psr-7:

 ```php
 use Psr7Middlewares\Middleware;